sciabarra/AgileSites/doc/tutorial/NewTemplate.md

 A Page definition is technically a subtype of the Page asset type, while Page is the asset type.
 You define an asset subtype of Pages creating an instance of another asset type, the Page Definition.

 We will see later that each page definition has also an associated set of attributes that defines the content specific for each Page subtype.
-For now, we will only create a new Page defintion, specific for the Home Page.
+For now, we will only create a new Page definition, specific for the Home Page.

-### Creating the MySite_Home content definition
+### Creating the MySite_Home PageDefinition definition

 Switch to the Administrative interface, clicking on the icon shown below in the application bar: